bridgelancer/cryptle_fork/docs/guides.rst

 - Time related: :class:`~cryptle.clock.Clock`

-.. _registry_ref:
+.. _scheduler_ref:

-Registry
+Scheduler
 --------
 It is often a nightmare to manage flags and restraining the execution of Strategy methods while implementing a trading strategy.
-:class:`~cryptle.registry.Registry`, together with
+:class:`~cryptle.scheduler.Scheduler`, together with
 :class:`~cryptle.codeblock.CodeBlock` and
 :class:`~cryptle.codeblock.LogicStatus`, is a set of integral solution of mitigating the inadverent uses of class flags and promoting source code maintainability of Strategy class.

-:class:`~cryptle.registry.Registry` handles :class:`~cryptle.strategy.Strategy`
+:class:`~cryptle.scheduler.Scheduler` handles :class:`~cryptle.strategy.Strategy`
 class's state information and controls the order and restraints of function blocks execution.

 .. warning::

-   Registry might change to another name to better reflect its true functionality within the Strategy/CodeBlocks framework.
+   Scheduler might change to another name to better reflect its true functionality within the Strategy/CodeBlocks framework.

-The methods of a Strategy class requiring control should be passed in a ``list`` of ``tuple`` to the ``setup`` argument of the constructor of the Registry.
-The order of execution of the Strategy methods to be controlled by the Registry would check and execute as in its tuple entry in the order of the list.
+The methods of a Strategy class requiring control should be passed in a ``list`` of ``tuple`` to the ``setup`` argument of the constructor of the Scheduler.
+The order of execution of the Strategy methods to be controlled by the Scheduler would check and execute as in its tuple entry in the order of the list.

 There is a predefined structure for the tuple to wrap a Strategy method.
 Within